flancian/garden/agora-plan.md

 This page is about both, although it's probably going to be [[Agora Server]] heavy as I'm currently focused on developing features for it.

 ## Latest
+- On [[2020-12-04]] I released [[agora 0.5.4]], with some improvements:
+  - New data model (digital gardens are not subtree'd in the main [[agora repository]] anymore, stay wholly independent)
+  - Index page is now just another node, subnodes can be contributed by users.
 - On [[2020-11-29]] I integrated the first community contribution ever.
 - On [[2020-11-27]] I fixed some bugs, like wikilinks with periods on their names not working.
 - On [[2020-11-22]] implemented count of subnodes in user pages.